kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 Suggested new Kubelet config fields are these:

-       // ImagePullProgressType is the type of ImagePullProgressInterval.
-       // Supported values are
-       // - "time" for tunrime to report progress every ImagePullProgressInterval seconds
-       // - "size" for runtime to report progress every ImagePullProgressInterval <binarySI quantity> (e.g. 1Gi)
-       // - "none" for no progress reporteds
-       // Default: "time"
-       // +optional
-       ImagePullProgressType string `json:"ImagePullProgressType,omitempty"`
-       // ImagePullProgressInterval is a quantity value of how often the runtime should send back to
-       // kubelet image pulling progress reports, that will be published as Pod events.
-       // This option is used together with ImagePullProgressType in ImageService to fill Interval and
-       // GranularityType fields respectively in PullImageWithProgressRequest in CRI PullImageWithProgress.
-       // ImagePullProgressInterval is treated as seconds if ImagePullProgressType is "time".
-       // ImagePullProgressInterval is treated as binarySI quantity if ImagePullProgressType is "size".
-       // call.
-       // Minimum:
-       //   - 10  for "time" ImagePullProgressType
-       //   - 1Gi for "size" ImagePullProgressType
-       // Default: 30
-       // +optional
-       ImagePullProgressInterval string `json:"ImagePullProgressInterval,omitempty"`
        // NoProgressTimeout is a number of seconds after which stalled image download should be reported
        // as an error.
        // Supported values are: